bgasparotto/archproject/README.md

 - Create an environment variable `JBOSS_HOME` pointing to the path where you extracted it.

 ##### 3. Gradle
-- Download and install the version 2.2.1 from [this link](https://gradle.org/releases).
+- Download and install the latest version from [this link](https://gradle.org/releases).
 - Create an environment variable `GRADLE_HOME` pointing to the path where you extracted it.
 - Add `%GRADLE_HOME%/bin` to your `PATH` environment variable.